Susanna Cole: Adult life

 Susanna and John Cole began raising a family in Boston, but they went to look after her brother's land in the Narragansett country by 1663, which was then in disputed territory but later became North Kingstown, Rhode Island.
 Here the Coles lived for the remainder of their lives, rearing many children.
-The will of John Cole's father Samuel Cole, dated 21 December 1666, left a property at Bendall's Dock in Boston to Susanna and her children to satisfy an agreement with Susanna's brother Edward Hutchinson and uncle Samuel Hutchinson.
+The will of John Cole's father Samuel Cole, dated 21 December 1666, left a property at Bendall's Dock in Boston to John and his children to satisfy an agreement with Susanna's brother Edward Hutchinson and uncle Samuel Hutchinson.
 This property was leased out in 1676, and sold in 1698 for £160.

 In April 1667, John Cole deeded their house in Boston to Susanna's brother Edward and uncle Samuel, signifying that they intended to remain in Narragansett.
 They lived in the vicinity of Wickford, an area claimed by both Connecticut and Rhode Island.
 Many of the Wickford inhabitants preferred to be under the jurisdiction of Connecticut, and John Cole became a magistrate and commissioner for the area in the late 1660s under the auspices of the Connecticut government.
 Rhode Island was eventually given control over the Narragansett lands following many years of dispute and tension, and John Cole was made a conservator of the peace under the Rhode Island government in 1682.
 John died by 1707, and Susanna and her son William were given administration of his estate during that year.
 Susanna died by 14 December 1713, and her son William "took receipts from heirs for their full proportion of estate of deceased father and mother."